jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.6.2
+- fixed issue where the app returned to the start screen after scanning
+- improved scan and navigation flow for smoother and more reliable behavior

 ### 0.6.1
 - fixed crash after scan by moving file size formatting to ui
 - updated results fragment for stability and compatibility